Code-Institute-Submissions/bryansmullen-designr_SeptResub/README.md

 - Photo by Ann H from Pexels
 - Photo by eric anada from Pexels
 - Photo by alleksana from Pexels

+---

+- Thanks to Kieron in CI Student care for the patience and encouragement, the entire team in tutor support, and Tim & Rohit in the mentor team for their support in this resubmission.
+- Extra special thanks to @ngiap for above-and-beyond levels of motivation & support to push the final few lengths to get this project over the line.
+- Finally Ciara, thank you now and always for the opportunity.